nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 Download SG Courts Mobile App for iPhones & iPads.

-This app is available for:
+This App is available for:

 - iPad, iPhone, and iPod Touch
 - iOS 12 or later